 Maimonides knew that cosmology was in crisis.
 Guide 2:24 reveals the extent of that crisis.
 The cosmos was not the perfect Aristotelian geometry of nested spheres.
-It required the existence of the eccentric and epicyclic spheres proposed by Ptolemy (2nd Cent.
+The cosmology must assume the existence of the eccentric and epicyclic spheres proposed by Ptolemy (2nd Cent.
 C.E.).
-Only the messy multiplication of epicycles could fill the rift between the Aristotelian scheme and the evidence of observation.
+Only the messy multiplication of epicycles could fill the crevasse between the Aristotelian scheme and the evidence of observation.

-These Ptolemaic theories conflicted with Aristotelian science, particularly regarding the two forms of natural motion.
+These theories conflict with what Aristotelian science had ruled about the two forms of natural motion.
 Natural motion could only be vertical or circular: the four elements move vertically, while the cosmic quintessential matter circled a fixed center.
 But Ptolemaic spheres have centers that move.
 These are the epicycles.
 There are also eccentric spheres that surround us but circle a point that is off-center with respect to the earth.
 Both violate the laws of Aristotelian motion.